 Her favourite sweet treats are brownies.
 She loves her coffee and is addicted to Nutella.
-Well it just had to be bundled together into this totally decadent dessert.
+Well it just had to be bundled together into this totally decadent dessert – my chocolate and coffee brownies with nutella fudge frosting.
 Oh and these are double chocolate too.
 Meaning I’ve used both milk chocolate and dark chocolate too.
 A double whammy on the chocolate brownie front.

 Ingredients for brownies

 I love baking brownies.Brownies are easy to make and you can add all sorts of goodie into them.
 The ingredients for these double chocolate coffee brownies are really simple.

 Its dark/plain chocolate, milk chocolate, butter, eggs, sugar, instant coffee, plain (all purpose) flour, baking powder, salt and cocoa powder.
 That’s it for the ingredients for making brownies.

 How to make brownies

 Making brownies is really easy.
 First you want to melt the chocolate along with the butter.
 Now you can do this in a microwave if you have one (I haven’t) or do it in a glass or metal bowl over a pan of barely simmering water.
 This is really quick.
 Just give it a stir to make sure everything is combined.